All Episodes

 Today she's innocently wandering aimlessly through her job as Secretary of State, being unfortunately caught up in all these conflicting statutes and laws.

-She's trying her best, but she just doesn't know what she's doing.
+Poor Mrs. Clinton, she's trying her best, but she just doesn't know what she's doing.

 It's a crock.

-But I'm going to tell you this too.
+But I'm going to tell you this, too.

 Social media, she's not getting away with this.